-Ooey gooey cheesy turkey enchilada skillet with black bean and sweet potato rice.
+Ooey gooey cheesy Turkey Enchilada Skillet with black beans and sweet potato rice.
 This easy-to-prepare meal is packed with veggies and lean protein and is grain-free!

 It’s lean, it’s clean, and it’s super versatile.
 In addition to being an incredible source of lean protein, I love how turkey is a canvas for creating dishes with any variety of flavor.